- Research Areas

 The field of biophysics has experienced tremendous growth and excitement in recent years.
 The Physics of Living Systems Group within the Physics Department at MIT includes over 60 scientists spread across eight research groups.
 Our goal is to combine a rigorous training in physics together with an interdisciplinary approach to modern problems in biophysics.
 Graduate students in the Department benefit from an interactive and supportive intellectual community, including the opportunity to earn a Graduate Certificate in Biophysics.

 Biophysics research within the Department spans many scales, from the structural organization of polymers to the evolutionary and ecological dynamics of populations.
 Professor George Benedek is one of the pioneers in the biophysics of “soft” materials, and currently works on various forms of protein condensations and phase transitions.
+Professor Nikta Fakhri combines concepts from biology, soft matter and statistical physics to decode non-equilibrium mechanisms in active living matter.
 Professor Ibrahim Cissé uses physical techniques to visualize weak and transient biological interactions, to study emergent phenomena in live cells with single molecule sensitivity.
 Professor Jeff Gore uses microbial populations to experimentally test fundamental ideas in theoretical ecology and evolutionary dynamics.

 On the theoretical front, Professor Jeremy England and his group focus on structure, function, and evolution in the sub-cellular biophysical realm.
 Professor Mehran Kardar is a statistical physicist with interests in pattern formation, protein knots, and the immune response.
 Additionally, three theorists have joint appointments in the Department.
 Professor Leonid Mirny is a computational systems biologist with major efforts devoted to characterizing the spatial organization of the genome and the evolutionary dynamics in cancer.
-Professor Sebastian Seung is a computational neuroscientist trying to elucidate the “connectome” of the brain.
 Professor Arup Chakraborty uses statistical mechanical methods to complement biological experiments and clinical data to understand how the adaptive immune system works.

 CONDENSED MATTER EXPERIMENT